csavala4/SDR-Projects/README.md

   ![](images/dab_osmosdr_modules_success.png)

- ## Designing the FM Radio Reciever with GnuRadio Companion
+ # Designing the FM Radio Reciever with GnuRadio Companion
- * I wanted to accomplish the basic functions of radio receiving: filter, amplify, demodulate.
+ * I wanted to accomplish the basic functions of <a href="https://en.wikipedia.org/wiki/Frequency_modulation"> Frequency Modulation</a> receiving.

  * We first include the source of our signal.
 The <a href="http://manpages.ubuntu.com/manpages/trusty/man1/rtl_tcp.1.html">`rtl_tcp`</a> command sets up an <a href="https://en.wikipedia.org/wiki/In-phase_and_quadrature_components">I/Q</a> spectrum server for our SDR.
 Below is an example of an expected output.
  ![](images/test_sdr_tcp_success.png)